 How tomorrow’s technology is solving today’s meeting room challenges

-Ever looked out over the room during a virtual conference call and try to figure out who’s talking?
+Ever looked out over the room during a virtual conference call and try to figure out who was talking?
 Or wondered why a certain conference room is continually booked without a soul inside?

-Those are common problems today’s offices face, and they’ll be even more apparent when your employees return to the office in the coming weeks.
+Those are common problems today’s offices face, especially now that hybrid work structures are part of the new norm.
 Most are spinning up virtual meetings from the comfort of their home office, no extra cords or inputs needed – and they don’t have to fight for private meeting space (well, except maybe with their kids).

-Luckily, we have some advanced solutions at our fingertips to replicate that ease in your office.
+Luckily, we have some advanced meeting room solutions at our fingertips to replicate that ease in your office.
 According to our 2020 State of the Meeting Room Survey, meeting leaders want to invest in next-gen technologies – specifically artificial intelligence (56%), machine learning (56%) and natural language processing (57%).
-Each of these technologies will play a critical role in the “smart” meeting room, whether it’s managing room inventory or ensuring a better experience in-meeting.
+Each of these technologies will play a critical role in the “smart” meeting room, whether it’s managing room inventory or ensuring a better experience in meetings.

 When everyone is in the same room, it’s simple enough for attendees to turn to the person who’s speaking.
-We add a layer of complexity as more people “beam” into the room via videoconferencing.
+We add a layer of complexity as more people join via videoconferencing.
 Most web conferencing solutions can detect who’s speaking and display their video, but that’s easy when only one person is on screen.
 How do we create that same level of visual engagement when one person speaks to a room full of employees?

-Artificial intelligence helps us reduce the times we must play “Where’s Waldo?”
-Using AI, we can track voices across the room, allowing the camera to find the speaker and keep them in-frame.
+Using AI, we can track voices across the room, allowing the camera to find the speaker and keep them in the frame.
 As AI solutions become more advanced, they’ll be able to identify the people entering the room using facial recognition and keep a running transcript for each employee – making it easier to keep track of each person’s responsibilities post-meeting.
 It’s all about creating as personal of an experience as possible between offices, or from an employee’s home to their office.